Kai0731200/Particle-Tracker/README.md

 ・Behavior when reopening the file
 ・Behavior when there are multiple particle systems
 ・Delete any Tracker corresponding to a particle system
-・Delete only the intended handler when executing **Delete Particle Tracker**
+・Delete only the intended handler when executing **Delete Particle Tracker and Clear all handler**